Fischer-Chauvel Agreement: Incidents

-The agreement was invoked by France in late 1963 in a so-called "Of Pigs and Men" affair, involving some 40 pigs being raised in the convent of Les Filles de la Charitė in Ein Kerem, despite a ban by Israel on such activity.
+The agreement was invoked by France in late 1963 in a so-called "Of Pigs and Men" affair, involving some 40 pigs being raised in the convent of Les Filles de la Charitė in Ein Kerem despite a ban by Israel on such activity.

 French presidents have claimed that the Church of Saint Anne in Jerusalem remains under French protection, is owned by the French Republic, and is therefore a dependency of the French territory.
-In 1996, during Jacques Chirac’s visit to Jerusalem, the French president refused to enter the church until Israeli soldiers who accompanied him left.
-On 22 January 2020, French president Emmanuel Macron demanded that Israeli security services leave the church, also saying “the rules that have existed for several centuries”.
+In 1996, during Jacques Chirac's visit to Jerusalem, the French president refused to enter the church until Israeli soldiers who were accompanying him had left.
+On 22 January 2020, French President Emmanuel Macron demanded that Israeli security services leave the church compound and invoked "the rules that have existed for several centuries".
 The Israeli government has not made any public statement relating to the French incidents.

+On November 7, 2024, a new diplomatic incident between France and Israel occurred at the Church of the Pater Noster when Israeli soldiers arrested French gendarmes protecting the Catholic place of worship, de facto not recognizing its jurisdiction as a French domain.